 Penalty: $2 000.

 [Section 9A inserted: No. 70 of 2004 s.
-78.]
+78; amended: No. 12 of 2023 s.
+112(2).]

 10. Protection from liability

 No action or claim for damages shall lie against any person for or on account of anything done, or ordered or authorised to be done, by him which purports to be done for the purpose of carrying out the provisions of this Act, unless it is proved that the act was done, or ordered or authorised to be done, maliciously and without reasonable and probable cause.